Lil' Golden Book: Background

 Nikkel stated that the album took nearly three years of production.
 The booklet features 15 pages designed by bandmate Brad Fafejta.
 The album is described as 'when cute meets creepy'.

 The album was named after Little Golden Books, which are a series of children's books that started in the 1940s and are still being released today.
 She called her album "Lil' Golden Book" instead of "Little Golden Book" as an attempt to prevent herself from getting sued, but also to pay homage to her record label Lil' Chief.

 Critical reception

 Lil' Golden Book received mostly positive reviews.
 The Sunday Star Times named it 'album of the week' and aptly described it as 'when cute meets creepy'.
 Graham Reid has called it 'mischievous and sharp' and The New Zealand Herald has likened it to "growing pains in the happiest place on earth".
 Louder Than War said "the quirky 'Monkey Eats Bananas' is a thumping, jungle-beat track that was a huge hit on YouTube."
 KittySneezes described Nikkel's vocals as "childlike tones" that "evoke the innocence necessary to make the simple lyrics work."

+The Cigarette Duet

 One of the more popular songs from the album is "The Cigarette Duet" with vocals from Jonathan Bree.
-The video was uploaded to YouTube in early 2011, to date surpassing 50 million views.
+The video was uploaded to YouTube in early 2011, to date surpassing 100 million views.
 This led to her being featured on The Guardian's 'New Band of the Day'.

+The song is about a couple who fight over the health risks of smoking.
+The woman in the song is a (light) smoker, while the man is trying to encourage her to stop smoking.
+In the song, we learn the man was a previous smoker, but later quit.
+The lyrics are often compared to Nancy & Lee with its dialogue.
+In an interview, she said "I sort of knew when I wrote it if any of my songs are going to get big, it’s probably this one that’s going to be successful and it has put a lot of people onto my music."